Kirk-Wang/Cloud-Native/README.md

 docker ps -a
-docker container run --rm -it ubuntu:14.04 bash apt-get update && apt-get install -y curl
+docker container run --rm -it ubuntu:14.04 bash apt-get update && apt-get install -y curl curl --version
 ```

+### Assignment Requirements: DNS RR Test
+* Know how to use -it go get shell in container
+* Understand basics of what a Linux distribution is like Ubuntu and CentOS
+* Know how to run a container
+* Understand basics of DNS records

 --------------------------------------------------------------
 --------------------------------------------------------------